ci-forks/hadron/docs/content/docs/architecture/core-components.md

 ## Upstream Alignment

-All components are built from upstream sources without modifications:
+All components are built from upstream sources:

-- **No downstream patches**: Hadron uses vanilla upstream code
 - **Direct updates**: New upstream releases can be integrated directly
-- **Reduced maintenance**: No patch management or backporting
+- **Reduced maintenance**: Minimal patch management or backporting
 - **Better compatibility**: Aligns with upstream development

 This approach ensures Hadron stays current with upstream development while maintaining a minimal maintenance burden.